Resume Annex

 • Third-person voice.
 Recruiters expect first-person implicit ("Led a team of 8").
 Third person reads as a referral letter.

 • Job titles buried in sentences.
-Keep the title line clean and bolded — ATS use it as the primary parsing anchor.
+Keep the title line clean and bolded — hiring system use it as the primary parsing anchor.

 • Tables and text boxes.
-Most ATS read tables row-by-row in the wrong order.
+Most hiring system read tables row-by-row in the wrong order.
 Use plain paragraph and bullet structure.

 The 5 must-have keywords for a Supply Chain Planner

-Recruiters and ATS systems both look for specific vocabulary on a Supply Chain Planner resume.
+Recruiters and hiring system systems both look for specific vocabulary on a Supply Chain Planner resume.
 These five appear in the majority of Supply Chain Planner job descriptions we have indexed; if your resume does not include them naturally inside your bullets and skills section, you are leaving response rate on the table.

 • process improvement — make sure this appears in at least one bullet, ideally tied to a measurable outcome.